dragondive/plantuml_demo/plantuml_demo.md

 PlantUML addin for Microsoft Word generates the diagrams for the plantuml diagram description and includes them directly into the same document.

 The [attached video](videos/plantuml_word_demo.mp4) shows a demo of using this addin.

+### Web Browsers

+Browser extensions are available to render PlantUML in the Chrome and Firefox web browsers.
+The [attached video](videos/plantuml_browsers_demo.mp4) shows a demo of using these plugins.

 ## Customization